-I’d like to say that here, in 2014, everyone understands this already.
+I’d like to say that everyone understands this already.
 But if I had a nickel for every time I got a robo-sent automated direct messages to greet me as a new Twitter follower… well, I’d never fly coach again.

 (I get a lot every day, on both accounts.
 Do you do it?
 OMG.
 Stop.)